 Most people fly to Ko Samui (airport code is USM) and take the boat from there, which is what we did as well.
-Ko Samui is another island just to the south of Ko Pha Ngan
+Ko Samui is a much bigger island just to the south of Ko Pha Ngan and has an airport

 From Ko Samui, there are multiple boat services to get to Ko Pha Ngan.
 There's no need to book anything in advance, it's much easier to deal with it once you land in Samui.
 We went on the day of the full moon party and was able to get a ticket after we landed

 After you get your luggage at the Ko Samui airport (which is a tiny airport), you'll see a couple of booths advertising transportation services

 Look for the booth that has "Ko Pha Ngan" or "Ko Pangan" written on it.
 Or just ask them if they go to Ko Pha Ngan.
 You'll find one in a few seconds

 The company we found was called Seatran Discovery, which operated large public ferries between the islands.
 The cost was 400 baht per person, including taxi from the airport to the pier

 After we bought our tickets at the booth at the airport with cash (they didn't take credit card), we basically just followed their directions and were ushered to the taxi, which took us to the pier (Bangrak Pier).